symfony/symfony-docs/reference/configuration/routing.rst

 **type**: ``integer`` **default**: ``0``

 Routes with a higher ``priority`` value are evaluated before routes with a lower value.
-In YAML and XML, the order of definition is usually enough to control evaluation; ``priority`` is mostly useful when using PHP attributes, where the declaration order is harder to control.

 options
 ~~~~~~~

 **type**: ``array``

-Low-level options passed to the compiled route.
-The most common option is
+Low-level options passed to the compiled route, such as ``utf8`` (which
-``compiler_class`` (to use a custom
-:class:`Symfony\\Component\\Routing\\RouteCompilerInterface` implementation).
-The ``utf8`` option can also be set here to override the global
-``framework.router.utf8`` setting for a specific route.
+overrides the global ``framework.router.utf8`` setting for a specific
+route).
 See the
 :doc:`Framework Configuration Reference </reference/configuration/framework>`
 for details.